nununo/pyVela2017/README.md

 About
 -----

-**Candle 2017** is a re-implementation of an interactive art project by Nuno Godinho <sup id="a1">[1](#f1)</sup>, whereby a beautifully framed high quality display shows a candle burning video, against a pitch black background.
+**Candle 2017** is a re-implementation of an interactive art project by Nuno Godinho<sup id="a1">[1](#f1)</sup>, whereby a beautifully framed high quality display shows a candle burning video, against a pitch black background.
 Blowing into the display triggers natural candle reactions: the flame flickers more or less depending on the blowing strength and can even be fully blown out with a strong enough blow -- when so, the base candle burning video is restarted and smoothly faded in after a few seconds.

-<sup id="f1">[1]</sup> https://projects.nunogodinho.com/candle (back)[#a1]

 Originally written in C++ using OpenFrameworks, Nuno never got it to run with acceptable performance on the desired target platform, a Raspberry Pi; it required being driven by a much more powerful and expensive system, like a Mac Mini.

 This project is a Python implementation that succeeds in delivering the required performance on a Raspberry Pi.

 > Heads up: there are no silver bullets here!
 It's not like Python on a Raspberry Pi has suddenly more performance than well written C++ code on a Mac Mini.
 It just takes a completely different approach, better leveraging the available resources on the smaller system.

+<sup id="f1">[1]</sup> https://projects.nunogodinho.com/candle [^](#a1)

 Minimum Requirements